SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/left.rst

-.. _abs:
+.. _left:

 **************************
-ABS
+LEFT
 **************************

-Returns the absolute (positive) value of a numeric expression
+Returns the left part of a character string with the specified number of characters.

+See also :ref:`right`.

 Syntax
 ==========

 .. code-block:: postgres

-   ABS( expr )
+   LEFT( expr , character_count )

 Arguments
 ============